locationlabs/confab/README.md

 It is suggested that Confab be used with configuration data and templates that are checked in to version control so that publication is tied to versioning and release process.

+## Definitions

+ -  *hosts* are physical or virtual machines accessible via ssh; Confab will normally identify hosts by their fully qualified domain name (FQDN), so hostnames matter.

+ -  *environments* are groups of hosts that work together for a single purpose; it's common to have one environment for development, one for staging, one for production and so forth.

+ -  *roles* are slices of configuration files; the configuration files that Confab manages are controlled by which roles are selected.

 ## Usage